Hunter Niswander: College career

+Niswander also served on the Northwestern for Life Advisory Group NU where he led and coordinated NU for Life events & served as a liaison to fellow athletes in their professional development.
+Niswander was also selected by athletic administrators to make impactful decisions benefiting-student athletes, serving as a liaison between student-athlete community, athletic department, and coaches.
+He learned and implemented new campus resources designed to enhance student-athlete life at Northwestern University.
+Niswander attended the NCAA Career in Sports Forum, where he was selected to be among 200 student-athletes from every school across all divisions of college athletics to attend an all inclusive annual four day event at the NCAA Headquarters in Indianapolis, Indiana.
+He developed professionally and as a leader via the NCAA Leadership Development department’s program.
+He also worked as the Global Partnerships, Strategy and Activation Intern at IMG where he completed strategic consulting with clients within college and professional football, as well as professional soccer.
+Niswander learned to leverage clients' assets in order to better align them within the present marketplace & emerging points of entry.
+He also helped at Illinois Baseball Academy as a Program Leader where he served youth players in the community.

 Professional career

-DC Defenders (XFL)
+2020 DC Defenders

-Niswander was out of football after being invited for a tryout at the Pittsburgh Steelers rookie minicamp in 2018.
-He was selected in the fifth phase of the 2020 XFL Draft by the DC Defenders.
-He appeared in all 5 games, while punting 21 times for an average of 44.6 yards.
+Niswander attended rookie minicamp in 2018.
+He was selected in the fifth phase of the 2020 XFL draft by the DC Defenders.
+He appeared in all 5 games, while punting 21 times for an average of 44.6 yards before COVID shut down the league.

 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 On April 10, he had his contract terminated when the league suspended operations.

+The Dallas Cowboys signed Niswander in 2020 after a winning performance at a specialist combine.

-Dallas Cowboys
+2020–2022 Dallas Cowboys

 On October 26, 2020, Niswander was signed to the Dallas Cowboys' practice squad.

 He was promoted to the active roster on November 7, 2020, after punter Chris Jones was placed on injured reserve with a core muscle injury.

 He averaged 47.2 yards on 26 punts in the final eight games, tying for ninth-best in the NFL.
 He landed 10 of his punts inside the 20-yard-line.
 He kicked a 56 yard punt in Week 16 against the Philadelphia Eagles.
 His production convinced the Cowboys to release Jones on March 17, 2021.

+He finished as a top 10 punter.

 On April 7, 2021, punter Bryan Anger was signed to compete with Niswander for the starting position.
-Anger pulled ahead of him during training camp, so Niswander also focused on placekicking duties, to provide depth while Greg Zuerlein recovered from offseason back surgery.
-In two preseason games, he was 4 out of 6 attempts, including making all 3 field goal attempts against the Arizona Cardinals.
-On August 16, Niswander suffered a back injury of his own during a training camp practice.
-On August 19, he was waived/injured and placed on injured reserve the next day.
+Niswander did all 3: kickoffs, field goals, and punting in training camp.
+On August 16, Niswander suffered a back injury during a training camp practice.
+On August 19, he was placed on injured reserve the next day.
 On December 28, 2021, he was placed on the reserve/COVID-19 list.
 On January 10, 2022, he was activated from the reserve/COVID-19 list.
-On April 14, 2022, the Cowboys waived Niswander.